Chart Color Schemes

 The level of residential development activity in Healy is very low in comparison to the average area assessed nationally by AreaSearch

-Healy has seen limited development activity over the past five years, averaging less than one approval per year.
-This low level of development reflects Healy's rural nature, where projects are typically driven by local housing needs rather than broader market demand.
-The small number of approvals means individual projects can significantly impact annual growth statistics.
+Healy has seen minimal development activity over the past five years, averaging less than one approval per year.
+The rural nature of Healy drives its development, which is typically focused on meeting specific local housing needs rather than broader market demand.
+This results in low development levels compared to other areas.

 With population projections showing stability or decline, Healy should see reduced housing demand pressures, benefiting potential buyers.